Buffered Streaming Graph Partitioning: Preliminaries

 \subsection{Related Work}

 There has been a large amount of research on graph partitioning.
 We refer the reader to~\cite{GPOverviewBook,SPPGPOverviewPaper,DBLP:reference/bdt/0003S19} for extensive material and references.
 Here, we focus on results close to our main contribution.
 The most successful general-purpose offline algorithms to solve the graph partitioning problem for huge real-world graphs are based on the multilevel approach.
-The basic idea of this approach can be traced back to multigrid solvers for systems of linear equations~\cite{Sou35}, and its first application to GP was in~\cite{BarSim93}.
 The most commonly used formulation of the multilevel scheme for graph partitioning was proposed in~\cite{Hendrickson95}.
 However, these algorithms require the graph to fit into main memory of a single machine or into the memory of a distributed machine if a distributed memory parallel partitioning algorithm is used.
-Similar multilevel schemes are used for other graph partitioning problem formulations such as DAG partitioning\cite{DBLP:conf/gecco/MoreiraP018,DBLP:journals/siamsc/HerrmannOUKC19,DBLP:conf/wea/MoreiraPS17}, hypergraph partitioning~\cite{DBLP:conf/dac/KarypisK99,DBLP:conf/gecco/AndreS018}, or the node separator problem~\cite{DBLP:journals/coap/HagerHS18}.